LibrariesHacked/create-librarydata/src/markdown/login.md

-Anyone can browse this site, and access library datasets, as well use the tools to build and visualise library data.
+Anyone can browse this site, as well use the tools to build and visualise library data.

 To publish updates to existing data, you need to login.
-Access is granted on an organisation basis.
-If your organisation has access you will be able to login using an email address of that organisation.
+If your organisation has access you will be able to login using your organisation email address.

-Entering a valid email address will email you an access link.
+Once you've entered a valid email address you will be emailed an access link.